 I’ve been skiing the C-Megas mostly on powder, with some crust, ice, bumps, and groomers mixed in.
 In pow of course they are awesome.
 I found the added stiffness didn’t make them less playful, while they were slightly more confident at speed.
 In variable conditions they perform well, although the width, softness, and slight pin tail shape make it a bit of a compromise.
 I’m comparing them to my old Megawatts, which are admittedly quite worn out.
 The reduced weight was definitely noticeable.
 Combine them with a light flexible boot and lightweight binding, and they are a great setup for human-powered vert.

 Kudos to BD for taking a great ski and making it lighter.
 I’ve found myself choosing them more and more for skiing the past few weeks.

 While they last, 25% off Black Diamond Carbon Megawatts here!
-They have the white graphics too (which will change next year), so get ‘em while they’re hot, I mean, cool.
+They have the white graphics too (which will change next year along with how they’re made), so get ’em while they’re hot, I mean, cool.